 Most of the internet is wide-open terrain whose fruits are available to anyone with an internet connection.
 Traditional barriers to full participation in society, like race, class, gender and age, are irrelevant and are largely ignored or invisible in the online world.
 There are members-only zones and self-serving interests, but people largely come and go as they wish.
 The cost of exercising free speech online has become negligible with the development of web applications and financial models that support free blogs and social networking, for example.

 We might be dismayed, but are not really surprised, if a repressive government censors the internet content available to its citizens or cuts online communications during times of civil unrest.
-But we fail to grasp the social implications of the business practices of our own internet service providers or of the political maneuvers around net regulation and infrastructure.
-Yet we owe it to society and to ourselves to be vigilant, to be interested, to be alert for conditions that could turn a human right into a commodity subject only to the rules of commerce and influence.
+But we fail to grasp the implications of the business practices of our own internet service providers and of the political machinations around internet regulation and infrastructure.
+We owe it to society, to the coming generations and to ourselves to be vigilant, to be interested, to be alert for conditions that could turn a human right into a commodity subject only to the rules of commerce and influence.

 1. We note with gravity the concern expressed by the Electronic Frontier Foundation that the USA's FCC does not have explicit regulatory authority over the internet, although it may claim such auhority as part of its ancillary jurisdiction.
 EFF urges great caution over allowing the FCC to act in this particular way, stating, "'net neutrality' might very well come to be remembered as the Trojan Horse that allowed the FCC take over the Internet."